jiaweimtr/jiaweimtr.github.io/_pages/about.md

 * One paper **accepted** to ICLR '19!
 See you in New Orleans!
 * Presenting two papers at NeurIPS workshops, see you in Montreal!
 * One paper **accepted** to Bayesian Deep Learning Workshop (NeurIPS '18)!
-* One paper **accepted** to Symposium on Advances in Approximate Bayesian Inference!
 * Our ECCV paper VideoVAE  is featured in the ECCV Daily News!
-* **accepted** a research internship position at Borealis AI starting from September.
 * I gave a poster presentation on VideoVAE at Vector Institute DLRL Summer School in University of Toronto.
 * I review for CVPR, ICCV, NeurIPS, WACV, ICML, TVC, IJCV.
 * March - November 2017, accepted a research internship position in Disney Research Pittsburgh.